kaimeraq/CardEngine/README.md

 ## Cleaning

-Run `CleanProject.bat` to remove all generated project and build output files.
+Run `Clean.bat` to remove all generated project and build output files.